• Skip to content

 Crop and livestock insurance

 Crop and livestock insurance (general insurance type C) is exempt from duty.
-Prior to 1 January 2018, insurance duty applied to crop and livestock insurance at the rate of 2.5%.
+Before 1 January 2018, insurance duty applied to crop and livestock insurance was at the rate of 2.5%.

-The exemption only applies to insurance policies effected or renewed on or after 1 January 2018.
+The exemption only applies to insurance policies established or renewed on or after 1 January 2018.

-As many policies which contain crop and livestock insurance cover multiple risks with differing rates of duty, insurers must apportion premiums between the risks covered in a policy.
+As many policies that contain crop and livestock insurance cover multiple risks with differing rates of duty, insurers must apportion premiums between the risks covered in a policy.

 Crop insurance is insurance covering loss due to the destruction of, or physical damage to: